There are so many delicious South American fruits that are exported abroad, but there is nothing like eating them where they grew.

 The seeds, on the other hand, shouldn’t be consumed because it’s inedible and toxic.
 So be careful!

 This is another fruit you’ll find all over Latin America and is one of my favourite Mexican fruit.
+And if you like it you may enjoy sapodilla a similar fruit in Mexico but interestingly a delicious fruit in Vietnam too!

 More popularly known as the Spanish lime and quenepas, mamoncillo is a small, round, green fruit with a flesh that looks just like a lychee.
 These are also Jamaican fruits but known there as cherries guinep.